joetifa2003/weaver/paper/main2.typ

 Weaver is a dynamically typed language, which means that variables can hold values of different types.
 The type of a value is determined at runtime, based on the value itself.

-== Values and Types
+== Values

-Weaver has the typical types of expressions as shown in Figure 1.
-What stands out more is the fact that functions are first class citizens in Weaver, and can be passed around as values anywhere.
+Weaver has the typical types of expressions as shown in @fig:expressions, What stands out more is the fact that functions are first class citizens in Weaver, and can be passed around as values anywhere.

 #figure(
 ```weaver